GreeningGalaxy/Teamech-Server/README.md

 You probably shouldn't use it at all, but I can't stop you if you're determined.

 ### Mobile Support
-No native support for mobile devices is planned - I have no intention of developing an app for Android / iOS or any other smartphone-oriented platform.
-Extremely basic support for Android may eventually be achieved using a client written in Python and an app providing a terminal environment such as Termux, and web-based clients are not out of the question, but smartphones are not and will not become a focus of this project.
+A smartphone version of the Teamech client would be a useful tool for operating a Teamech network.
+However, development of such an application is not currently on my roadmap, as I have no experience developing for mobile platforms.
+At such time as this changes, there may eventually be an Android app for Teamech.
+In the meantime, it is possible to compile and run the desktop client using an app such as Termux that provides a Unix terminal environment, but this is obviously not very ergonomic.
+Clients targeting walled-garden platforms such as iOS are not planned and will not be seriously considered at this time.

 ### Origin of Name
 The name "Teamech" comes from a naïve and silly mishearing of a voice line from Overwatch, when